 Very little crop has been established across Scotland so far and only in very favoured coastal locations.

-Mr Ewing said: “The prolonged harvest and ongoing wet conditions had a serious knock-on effect on cereal farmers’ ability to sow planned crops.
+“The prolonged harvest and ongoing wet conditions had a serious knock-on effect on cereal farmers’ ability to sow planned crops,” Mr Ewing said.

 “This has already seen a reduction of about 20 per cent of winter crops being established and significant delays for cereal farmers in sowing spring crops.
 This has immediately reduced options available to meet the three crop rule for Scotland’s cereal farmers.